Anchorsify/Anchorsify.github.io/_pages/Combat.md

 ### Damage Reduction
 Some effects, such as uniques and clan abilities, provide Damage Reduction (DR).
 This reduces incoming damage directly: if you have 10 DR, and an attack does 100 damage, you would only take 90 damage from it.
 Damage Reduction does not apply to status effects, nor does it apply to any effect which does not actually deal damage to you.

+Combining effects which reduce, or bypass, Damage Reduction works additively: If you use Raiton Chakra Flow (which bypasses half an opponent's Damage Reduction) with Kaminari (which does the same), then you completely bypass your target's Damage Reduction for that attack.
+If combining something which reduces it by a set amount (i.e., 5 points) with something that reduces it by half, you apply the flat reduction first, then half any Damage Reduction they might have remaining.

 ### Mitigation Order
 As it's inevitable that you will have multiple ways to reduce damage when hit, you apply effects in the following order: